juju/docs/src/en/howto-prometheus.md

 #  Configure metrics gathering with Prometheus

 ## Overview

-While it is possible to [write charms that collect metrics][developer-metrics], some will want the power and options available from a full monitoring solution.
-For convenience, starting with Juju 2.1 each Juju controller provides an HTTPS endpoint to expose [Prometheus][prometheus] metrics.
+While it is possible to [write charms that collect metrics][developer-metrics] about charms, it is also possible to collect metrics about Juju itself.
+Starting with Juju 2.1 each Juju controller provides an HTTPS endpoint to expose [Prometheus][prometheus] metrics.
 To feed these metrics into Prometheus, you must add a new scrape target to your already installed and running Prometheus instance.
 For this use case, the only constraint on where Prometheus is running is that Prometheus must be able to contact the Juju controller's API server address/port.

 The Juju controller's metrics endpoint requires authorisation, so create a user and password for Prometheus to use: